Retreat Countries - 2022

 Highbrow tourists won't be disappointed either.
-There are year-round music and art festivals such as the Saint-Louis Jazz Festival, as well as well-managed museums displaying some of the most interesting artefacts found in the region.
-You'll also find well-preserved colonial ruins and sites that remember the dehumanising Transatlantic slave trade.
+There are year-round music and art festivals such as the Saint-Louis Jazz Festival, as well as well-managed museums displaying some of the most interesting artifacts found in the region.
+You'll also find well-preserved colonial ruins and sites that remember the dehumanizing Transatlantic slave trade.

 Why The Gambia?

 The Gambia, officially the Republic of the Gambia, is a country in West Africa that is almost entirely surrounded by Senegal with the exception of its western coastline along the Atlantic Ocean.
 It is the smallest country within mainland Africa.
 The Gambia is situated on either side of the Gambia River, the nation's namesake, which flows through the centre of the Gambia and empties into the Atlantic Ocean.

 The Gambia has unique quality features over many other destinations.
 It is only six hours flight from major European destinations with no jet lag.
 The Gambia is a popular and affordable all year round destination attracting tourists in search of sun, sand, sea, nature and varied cultural experience and of which this unique country has plenty.